 Following that notification the granting type approval authority shall inform the manufacturer that an in-service conformity family fails the in-service conformity checks.
 The procedures laid out in paragraphs 6. and 7. of Annex 4 shall be followed by the manufacturer and the granting type-approval authority and the manufacturer shall establish a plan of remedial measures and submit it to the granting type approval authority.

-9.8.
-The manufacturer shall ensure that, throughout the lifetime of a vehicle which is type approved in accordance with UN Regulation No. 154, its final RDE emission results as determined in accordance with UN Regulation No. 168 on RDE and emitted at any RDE test performed in accordance with that Regulation, do not exceed the emission limits for NOX and PN [, considering the durability multiplier where applicable.]
+9.2.8.
+The manufacturer shall ensure that, throughout the lifetime of a vehicle which is type approved in accordance with UN Regulation No. 154, its final RDE emission results as determined in accordance with UN Regulation No. 168 on RDE and emitted at any RDE test performed in accordance with that Regulation, do not exceed the emission limits , considering the durability multiplier, as specified in paragraph 5.1.1. , where applicable.

-9.9.
-[Add requirements relating to brake particle emissions and for OBM].
+9.3.
+In-service conformity checks of In-vehicle battery durability for OVC-HEVs and PEVs

+9.3.1.
+The in service conformity for battery durability shall be checked on properly maintained and used vehicles, in accordance with the requirements of Annex 5.

+9.4.
+In-service conformity checks of electric range of pure electric vehicles at low temperatures

+9.4.1.
+The in-service conformity for electric range ratio of pure electric vehicles at low temperatures shall be checked on properly maintained and used vehicles in accordance with the requirements of Annex 11, with a total distance (sum of the distance driven as reported by the odometer and the virtual distance (if applicable)) between 3,000 km and up to 40,000 km or with a vehicle age of up to 2 years, counting from the date of manufacture of the vehicle, whichever comes first.

+9.5.
+In-service conformity checks of Brake emissions

+9.5.1.
+In service conformity for brake emissions shall be checked on properly maintained and used vehicles, in accordance with the requirements of Annex 12.

+9.6.
+In-service conformity checks of OBM systems

+Small Volume Manufacturers are exempt from these requirements

+9.6.1.
+In service conformity for OBM shall be checked on properly maintained and used vehicles, in accordance with the requirements of Annex 13, between 30,000 km or 12 months whichever occurs later and 200,000 km or 10 years whichever occurs sooner.

 10. Penalties for non-conformity of production